irisyjchang/InstituteForComputingInResearch/README.md

 EVALUATING NLP SUMMARIZATION BIAS (DIALECT) IN TWITTER (AE (AMERICAN ENGLISH) & AAE (AFRICAN AMERICAN ENGLISH)) & HAE (HISPANIC AMERICAN ENGLISH)
 ## DESCRIPTION
 ### BACKGROUND
-Natural language processing (NLP) is a beautiful subfield of computer science, linguistics, and artificial intelligence.
-Its focus on human and computer language interaction through manipulating and analyzing massive quantities of natural language data aims to understand contents like a regular human being, further advancing the daily lives of many with technology.
-With technology promptly progressing, it is typical that people overlook the withholdings that follow, especially dialect bias in summarization.
-Everybody's voice deserves to be heard, but when it comes to natural language processing, popular summarization methods such as lexrank disappoints.
+Natural language processing (NLP) is a subfield of computer science, linguistics, and artificial intelligence.
+Its focus on human and computer language interaction through manipulating and analyzing massive quantities of natural language data aims to understand contents like a regular human.
+With social bias being a prevalent issue alongside the rapid advancements of technology, the bias in modern-day technology need to be brought to prominent and prompt attention.
+One being, the dialect bias in summarization.
 ### FEATURES
 The suggested bias evaluation metric is simple and efficient- it calculates the percentage of the extracted tweets from each dialect that ends up in the summary through the following equation: (the number of tweets from AE or AAE or HAE dataset) divided by (total number of tweets in the summarization).
 ## STEPS